OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A01.md

 ![Download the lab source code](../Assets/01-001-CloneRepo.png)

-The starting code for the "A" path are in the A01-Start-AAD folder.
+The starting code for the "A" path is in the A01-Start-AAD folder.
 Copy this folder to nother location on your computer; this will be your working copy to keep the original source separate.
 Folders are also provided with the final code for the other labs.

 #### Step 2: Install the app's dependencies